Paprium: Development

-In a March 27, 2018, post, WaterMelon stated that they have run in to a production issue with the DATENMEISTER chipset and this was holding up production on the game as chipset modifications were needed to continue manufacturing.
+In a March 27, 2018 post, WaterMelon stated that they had run in to a production issue with the DATENMEISTER chipset and this was holding up production on the game as chipset modifications were needed to continue manufacturing.
 On October 27, 2018, WaterMelon held a small party in Paris to celebrate 30 years of the Sega Mega Drive, as well as publicly unveil a working copy of Paprium.
 This was the first time Paprium in any form was displayed to the public and not a member of WaterMelon's development team.
 The party was criticized by both attendees and those who watched recorded footage of the gameplay as the game appeared to be unfinished with enemies being non-existent, stages appearing to be empty, and the game crashing several times during the demo.
 Godde defended the party and game display claiming that Paprium was finished, but they intentionally displayed a prototype to keep the final release of the game a surprise for new players.
 Godde later stated in a 2020 interview that the released version of the game was completed in 2017, along with stating that this was the version that was shown at the party, despite the various issues displayed when playing the game to the party-goers.

 Martens had confirmed that Paprium is still under manufacturing and the game was going to be planned for an end of 2019 release, after previously making a public statement calling out WaterMelon for lack of transparency regarding release and manufacturing news.
 Godde released an update on the WaterMelon Facebook page on May 28, 2019, along with a video of a factory worker assembling the Grand Stick III.
 In this update, one of the last public updates from WaterMelon prior to the game's release, continued the ongoing allusion to financial issues related to the Paprium release, along with the mention that only pre-ordered copies would be assembled, with no further stock being assembled.